-You’ll want to emphasize how important finance-related transactions like buying a house, purchasing a car, or qualifying for an apartment can be as an adult, how they can be made easier and sometimes less expensive by having a good credit score, and how they can be made much more difficult by having a bad one.
-And you’ll want to convey that having a good credit score requires good financial behavior, like paying bills promptly, maintaining low balances on credit cards, and restricting the number and activity of credit card accounts to what’s really needed.
+You’ll want to emphasize how important finance-related transactions like buying a house, purchasing a car, or qualifying for an apartment can be as an adult.
+Explain how they can be made easier and sometimes less expensive by having a good credit score and how they can be made much more difficult by having a bad one.
+Convey that having a good credit score requires good financial behavior, like paying bills promptly, maintaining low balances on credit cards, and restricting the number and activity of credit card accounts to what’s really needed.

 A Palmerston Group Favorite Financial Planning Resource: How to Build Credit